Surat-96/E2E-IndianCuisineApp/README.md

 # E2E-IndianCuisineApp
-It is an E2E Project of Indian Cuisin
+It is an End 2 End ML Project with Machine Learning Algorithm, Flask by Self Implement within 1 month.